ankit-tumu/NBA_Visualize/README.md

 1. Start typing a player's name in the search box
 2. Select from the autocomplete suggestions
-3. Choose a season from the dropdown
+3. Choose a season from the dropdown (2000 onwards only)
 4. Click "Generate Chart"
-5. View the interactive shot chart and statistics
+5. View the interactive shot chart, statistics, and AI-powered analysis

 ### Compare Two Players

 1. Click "Compare Two Players" from the home page
-2. Select Player 1 and their season
+2. Select Player 1 and their season (2000+ only)
-3. Select Player 2 and their season
+3. Select Player 2 and their season (2000+ only)
 4. Click "Compare Players"
-5. Analyze side-by-side charts and statistics
+5. Analyze side-by-side charts, statistics, and AI comparative analysis

 ### Example Searches